 - (i) a Motion to Seal or Restrict must first be filed electronically. - (a) a Motion to Seal or Restrict is typically a public document.
-In extraordinary situations, when the Motion itself needs to be sealed or restricted, the Motion should be submitted directly to the presiding judge's chambers for consideration. - (ii) The documents proposed to be sealed or restricted and a proposed order must be submitted via email directly to the presiding judge's chambers. - (iii)If permission to seal or restrict is granted, - (a) the documents to be filed as sealed or restricted must be emailed directly to the Clerk at ecf_information@msnd.uscourts.gov along with a copy of the judge's order. - (b) The Clerk will then file the documents at the ordered sealed or restricted level.
+In extraordinary situations, when the Motion itself needs to be sealed or restricted, the Motion should be submitted directly to the presiding judge's chambers for consideration. - (ii) The documents proposed to be sealed or restricted and a proposed order must be submitted via email directly to the presiding judge's chambers. - (iii)If permission to seal or restrict is granted, - (a) the documents to be filed as sealed or restricted must be emailed directly to the Clerk at ecf_information@msnd.uscourts.gov along with a copy of the judge's order.
+(Note: If the sealed or restricted filing is a video or audio exhibit to a pleading, follow the steps for conventional filing outlined in Section VI Conventional Filings.) - (b) The Clerk will then file the documents at the ordered sealed or restricted level.